uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

 * Define how the images for the containers are built.
 * Define additional configurations like persistent volumes.

-Docker-compose \(the tool\) is very strict in validating the content of the YAML file, so we can only do configuration within `labels` of a service definition.
+Docker Compose \(the tool\) is very strict in validating the content of the YAML file, so we can only do configuration within `labels` of a service definition.

 !!! warning
     Lagoon only reads the labels, service names, image names and build definitions from a `docker-compose.yml` file.
 Definitions like: ports, environment variables, volumes, networks, links, users, etc. are IGNORED.

-This is intentional as the `docker-compose` file is there to define your local environment configuration.
+This is intentional, as the `docker-compose` file is there to define your local environment configuration.
 Lagoon learns from the `lagoon.type` the type of service you are deploying and from that knows about ports, networks and any additional configuration that this service might need.

 Here a straightforward example of a `docker-compose.yml` file for Drupal: